alpha-og/alpha-og/README.md

 </div>
 <div>
   <p>
     I'm a Computer Science student and software engineer, creating solutions at the crossroads of form and function.
-I strive to write code that is both efficient and delightful to use.
+I strive to write software that is both efficient and delightful to use.
 Systems software, embedded systems and meachine learning are where my interest and efforts are primarily directed to.
   </p>
 </div>
 <div>